 How a green exercise environment can benefit your health

-If you’ve ever been to a state park or natural-looking park, you’ve probably noticed how good it makes you feel.
-But did you know that being in a green exercise environment like that can actually change your body’s biochemistry?
-Studies have shown that exercising in a green natural environment can help reduce your cortisol levels, which is the stress hormone that causes you to store fat.
-The next time you’re feeling stressed out, get outside — nature will help you keep your cool.
+If you’ve ever been to a state or natural-looking park, you’ve probably noticed how good it makes you feel.
+But did you know that being in a green exercise environment like that can change your body’s biochemistry?
+Studies have shown that exercising in a green natural environment can help reduce your cortisol levels, the stress hormone that causes you to store fat.
+The next time you’re stressed out, get outside — nature will help you keep your cool.

 We are all born to move.
 Start moving now

 We all know that physical activity is good for our health, but have you ever realized how much it matters for your well-being?
 We are all born to move.
 Moving and exercising can help reduce the risk of illness and disease, improve mental health, boost energy levels and promote happiness and well-being.
 It’s time to start a journey towards better movement – one that empowers us with the motivation needed to lead an active lifestyle.

 If you’re looking for ways to kickstart your regular physical activity habit, here’s some great advice: Start small!
 A few minutes each day focusing on exercise will be far more beneficial than trying too hard or fast at once – this includes walking upstairs instead of taking the elevator or doing sitting exercises during television commercials breaks in between shows.
 Additionally, try out activities like yoga which works hand in hand with mindfulness practices, as this combination provides a perfect balance between body strengthening movements combined with relaxation techniques; specifically designed for muscle recovery & rejuvenation post-workout sessions.